 Rod was born in Sydney and was introduced to the arid inland of Australia as a teenager in a series of epic car holidays to Central Australia, Northern Queensland and Western Australia.
 The deserts, their isolated ranges and their mineral riches led him to a career as a mineral exploration geologist.
 Perhaps living and working in the desert prepared him for a later exploration of historic Islamic architecture.

-Rod's first encounter with historic Islamic architecture was in Urfa, the reputed birthplace of Abraham in south-eastern Turkey, in 2012.
-Sensing its invitation, Rod decided to explore this unfamiliar realm via a photographic survey.
-That inspiration led him to photograph historic sites throughout Persia / Iran in 2014 and 2015 followed by Morocco and Tunisia in 2016 and 2018.
+Rod's first encounter with Islamic architecture was in Urfa, the reputed birthplace of Abraham in south-eastern Turkey, in 2012.
+The beautiful mosque now at the site inspired Rod to undertake a photographic survey of Islamic architecture within Persia / Iran in 2014 and 2015 followed by Morocco and Tunisia in 2016 and 2018.
 The project is continuing and Rod intends to expand his coverage into other regions.

-Rod uses the classic tools of architectural photography: a monorail camera capable of large parallel shifts and lenses with extra-large image circles.
-These tools enable him to image nearby buildings without pointing the camera upwards, eliminating the convergence and tilting common to most images of architecture made at close range.
+Rod uses the classic tools of architectural photography: a technical camera capable of large parallel lens shifts and lenses having over-sized image circles.
+These enable him to image large structures at close range without the distortions of convergence and tilting that arise with normal cameras.

-Travelling independently and gaining access into restricted sites with a substantial tripod, a bulky camera and sheet film presents many challenges.
+Travelling independently and gaining access into restricted sites with a strange metal device mounted on a substantial tripod presents many challenges.
 The lasting rewards, however, are undistorted, quietly elegant and richly detailed portraits of some of the world's most amazing architecture.